pibooth/pibooth-picture-template/README.rst

 A set of templates can be found on `GitHub <https://github.com/pibooth/pibooth-picture-template/tree/master/templates>`_.

 The `fancy.xml <https://github.com/pibooth/pibooth-picture-template/blob/master/templates/fancy.xml?raw=true>`_
-one is automatically installed by this plugin.
+template is automatically installed by this plugin in ``~/.config/pibooth/picture_template.xml``.

 Below are the pictures generated with this one (learn here how to `Create a template`_):

 +---------------------------------------+---------------------------------------+
 |          |fancy1_landscape|           |          |fancy3_landscape|           |